dogabayraktar/SickAirbnbPricesAcrossNetherlands/README.md

 The above examples are just a few measures that were applied during the second lockdown and it is almost inconceivable that these measures have not had an impact on the AirBnb market.
 Therefore, this study will pay attention to one of concequence of this second lockdown on the Airbnb market in Amsterdam, namely price of the Airbnb accomondations.

 Ultimately, this study will therefore answer the following questions:
-* How did the second lockdown in the netherlands affect the prices of Air bnb accommodations in Amsterdam?
+* How did the second lockdown in the Netherlands affect the prices of Air bnb accommodations in Amsterdam?
-* How did location (different districts within amsterdam) affect prices during this period (December 2020 - May 2021)?
+* How did location (different districts within Amsterdam) affect prices during this period (December 2020 - May 2021)?
-* At which districts was there significant price change and in which way was this price change?
+* In what district (within Amsterdam) did the price changed the most?

 This information provides insights of the role of COVID19 on the Air bnb market.
 This gives landlords insight into the impact of such a pandemic on the rental market.
 They can use this to anticipate more quickly to the event of a possible next pandemic or to make choices about what to do with the accommodation in such an uncertain times.
 COVID19 is not the first and will not be the last pandemic that the Netherlands, or the world, will experience (WHO, 2020).
 The information obtained from this research will therefore help Air bnb landlords make choices in the next pandemic.

 ![image1](https://user-images.githubusercontent.com/89807582/136343144-d28c112a-9c36-4c83-8997-f9d549e1127f.jpg)